-- Small Animal = three weeks - Large Animal = two weeks - The rotation may be spent exclusively on internal medicine (general or subspecialty), exclusively on critical care, or as a mixture of the two specialties. - Must be completed as full, continuous weeks of training.
-Weeks do not have to be consecutive. - Must be supervised by a Diplomate of the American College of Veterinary Internal Medicine (ACVIM) or a Diplomate of the American College of Veterinary Emergency and Critical Care (ACVECC).

-^{}Neurosurgery rotations supervised by an ACVIM (Neurology) Diplomate are considered surgical rotations and do not fulfill this requirement.
+- Small Animal = three weeks - Large Animal = two weeks - The rotation may be spent exclusively on internal medicine (general or subspecialty\), exclusively on critical care, or as a mixture of the two specialties. - Must be completed as full, continuous weeks of training.
+Weeks do not have to be consecutive. - Must be supervised by a Diplomate of the American College of Veterinary Internal Medicine (ACVIM) or a Diplomate of the American College of Veterinary Emergency and Critical Care (ACVECC). - \Neurosurgery rotations supervised by an ACVIM (Neurology) Diplomate are considered Surgical Rotations Supervised by an ACVS Diplomate and do not fulfill this requirement.